PacktWorkshops/The-Django-Workshop/README.md

 # The-Django-Workshop

-NOTE: This GH Repo is currently being migrated.
+NOTE: This GH Repo has been migrated.
 All code is now frozen.